AskMeAgain/TangleChain-System/README.md

 # TangleChain-System

-The TangleChain-System is a collection of tools/programs to host a blockchain on top of Iota, each writting in **C#**.
+The TangleChain-System is a collection of tools/programs to host a blockchain on top of Iota, each written in **C#**.

 #### TangleChain-IXI Library